trufflesuite/truffle-logger-example/README.md

-# Prototype logging for Solidity dev inside Truffle
+# Prototype logging for Solidity inside Truffle projects

 This is a prototype of a convenient way (read: dirty hack) to do `console.log` in your Solidity Truffle project.